The Daily Telegraph: Since 2004

 In November 2004, The Telegraph celebrated the tenth anniversary of its website, Electronic Telegraph, now renamed www.telegraph.co.uk.
-The Electronic Telegraph launched in 1995 with The Daily Telegraph Guide to the Internet' by writer Sue Schofield for an annual charge of £180.00.
+The Electronic Telegraph launched in 1995 with The Daily Telegraph Guide to the Internet by writer Sue Schofield for an annual charge of £180.00.
 On 8 May 2006, the first stage of a major redesign of the website took place, with a wider page layout and greater prominence for audio, video and journalist blogs.

 On 10 October 2005, The Daily Telegraph relaunched to incorporate a tabloid sports section and a new standalone business section.
 The Daily Mail's star columnist and political analyst Simon Heffer left that paper in October 2005 to rejoin The Daily Telegraph, where he has become associate editor.
 Heffer has written two columns a week for the paper since late October 2005 and is a regular contributor to the news podcast.
-In November 2005 the first regular podcast service by a newspaper in the UK was launched.
+In November 2005, the first regular podcast service by a newspaper in the UK was launched.
 Just before Christmas 2005, it was announced that The Telegraph titles would be moving from Canada Place in Canary Wharf, to new offices at Victoria Plaza at 111 Buckingham Palace Road near Victoria Station in central London.
 The new office features a "hub and spoke" layout for the newsroom to produce content for print and online editions.

 In October 2006, with its relocation to Victoria, the company was renamed the Telegraph Media Group, repositioning itself as a multimedia company.
-On 2 September 2008, the Daily Telegraph was printed with colour on each page for the first time when it left Westferry for Newsprinters at Broxbourne, Hertfordshire, another arm of the Murdoch (Rupert Murdoch) company.
+On 2 September 2008, the Daily Telegraph was printed with colour on each page for the first time when it left Westferry for Newsprinters at Broxbourne, Hertfordshire, another arm of the Murdoch company.
 The paper is also printed in Liverpool and Glasgow by Newsprinters.
 In May 2009, the daily and Sunday editions published details of MPs' expenses.
 This led to a number of high-profile resignations from both the ruling Labour administration and the Conservative opposition.

 In June 2014, The Telegraph was criticised by Private Eye for its policy of replacing experienced journalists and news managers with less-experienced staff and search engine optimisers.

 On 26 October 2019, the Financial Times reported that the Barclay Brothers were about to put the Telegraph Media Group up for sale.
 The Financial Times also reported that the Daily Mail and General Trust (owner of the Daily Mail, The Mail on Sunday, Metro and Ireland on Sunday) would be interested in buying.

 The Daily Telegraph supported Liz Truss in the July–September 2022 Conservative Party leadership election.

+In July 2023, it was announced that Lloyds Banking Group had appointed Mike McTighe as chairman of Press Acquisitions Limited and May Corporation Limited in order to spearhead the sale of The Telegraph and The Spectator.